JudeYu99/academic-website/content/home/experience.md

         Responsibilities include:

         * Learn about the application of bioinformatics-related tools and database, and the data processing method of Multi-Omics analysis
-        * Join Prof. Shen Bairong’s research group, and took charge of data mining and cleaning for more than ten neurodegenerative diseases
+        * Join Prof. Shen Bairong’s research group, and take charge of data mining and cleaning for more than ten neurodegenerative diseases
         * Establish the risk factors database for neurodegenerative diseases ([NDDRF](http://sysbio.org.cn/NDDRF/index.html)) together with other group members
         * Follow up with the latest research progress in bioinformatics, and participate in academic conferences